PARADOZX/two_pounds/README.md

 ### Render

-Rendering an object is as easy as passing JSON into the render() method.
+Rendering an object is as easy as passing JSON into the render() method or, if there is repeated content, an array of JSON objects.
 If a key of the JSON matches a template variable the template variable will be replaced by the value of the corresponding JSON key.

 For instance, using the some_template example above:
 ```